khetansarvesh/NLP/README.md

 ## $\color{yellow}{B.\ Reinforcement\ Learning\ Based\ Fine\ Tuning}$
 Now above we saw how to finetune a foundational LLM model for different downstream tasks using SFT but for all those tasks we can also finetune a foundation model using RL.
 There are two ways to use RL to finetune :

-### $\color{red}{B.1.\ Non\ Preference\ Dataset}$
-[Here](https://khetansarvesh.medium.com/llm-fine-tuning-using-rl-for-reasoning-857f9db05ba6) we will see how to finetune using RL incase you have a non-preference dataset of the downstream task.
+- [Manual Reward Funtion Based RL](https://khetansarvesh.medium.com/llm-fine-tuning-using-rl-for-reasoning-857f9db05ba6) : Here we will see how to finetune using RL if you 'can design' a good reward function for your downstream task.

-### $\color{red}{B.2.\ Preference\ Dataset}$
-[Here](https://khetansarvesh.medium.com/preference-alignment-0b67777fa7af) we will see how to finetune using RL incase you have a preference dataset of the downstream task.
-To understand this we will take the example of a task wherein we need to align the model to human preferences.
-This again can be done via two methods :
+- [Automatic Reward Function Based RL](https://khetansarvesh.medium.com/preference-alignment-0b67777fa7af) : Here we will see how to finetune using RL if you 'cannot design' a good reward function for your downstream task, via the help of preference dataset.
+There are multiple methods to do this :
   - Reinforcement Learning using Human Feedback (RLHF)
   - Direct Preference Optimization (DPO)

 # $\color{cyan}{Recipe\ to\ create\ reasoning\ foundation\ model}$